 In support of the enhanced expansion strategy, Corestaff changed its corporate name to Metamor Worldwide and its NASDAQ trading symbol to MMWW.

 Chicago Area Entrepreneurship Hall of Fame, sponsored by the University of Illinois at Chicago, Lord Bissell and Brooks, and LaSalle National Bank.

 Finalist in the KMPG Illinois High Tech awards

 Metamor Technologies – Inc 500 1994 and 1995

 Photography, writing, thinking

 Role: Interim COO

-Jemmco was a hedge fund with over $600MMM in the market specializing in dollar neutral equity-based statistical arbitrage.
-I assisted the founder in managing the funds back-office operations while recruited a permanent COO.
+Jemmco was a hedge fund specializing in dollar-neutral equity-based statistical arbitrage with over $600MMM in the market.
+I assisted the founder in managing the fund's back-office operations while recruiting a permanent COO.

 Ideation, founder, CEO/CTO

 Edventions provided elementary school technology solutions via an industry-first "split ASP" architecture with centrally managed servers.
 In 2001 Edventions was sold to Edison Schools.